toniengelhardt/vue-web3-projects/README.md

 # Web3 projects built with Vue/Nuxt

-A list of web3 projects built with [Vue](https://vuejs.org/) and [Nuxt](https://nuxtjs.org/).
-Feel free to open a PR to add more projects to the list, but note that the list is limited to mature projects with a decent size.
+A list of web3 projects built with [Vue](https://vuejs.org) and [Nuxt](https://nuxt.com).
+Feel free to open PRs to add more projects to the list, but note that the list should be limited to mature projects with a decent size.

-In case you want to play around with web3 in the Vue/Nuxt ecosystem, I started the [🧙🏽‍♂️Merklin](https://github.com/toniengelhardt/merklin) ([merklin.xyz](https://app.merklin.xyz)) open-source project to build a [Zapper](https://zapper.fi/)/[Zerion](https://app.zerion.io/)-like web-only EVM analytics tool with Nuxt 3 and ethers.js.
+In case you want to play around with web3 in the Vue/Nuxt ecosystem, I started the [MΞRKLIN](https://github.com/toniengelhardt/merklin) ([merklin.xyz](https://app.merklin.xyz)) open-source project to build a [Zapper](https://zapper.fi/)/[Zerion](https://app.zerion.io/)-like web-only Ethereum wallet explorer with Nuxt and ethers.js.

 Stack info is taken from [Wappalyzer](https://www.wappalyzer.com/).